Paying the Duty

-Stamp Duty receipt and stamp certificates
+Stamp Duty receipt and stamp certificate

 The stamp certificate is also your receipt.